 The planarity game involves rearranging a scrambled line arrangement graph to make it planar.
 We show that the resulting graphs have drawings in grids of area n7/6, much smaller than the quadratic size bound for grid drawings of planar graphs, and we provide a strategy for planarizing these graphs that is simple enough for human puzzle solving.

 A confluent drawing of a graph is a set of points and curves in the plane with the property that two vertices are adjacent in the graph if and only if the corresponding points can be connected to each other by smooth paths in the drawing.
 We define a variant of confluent drawing, strict confluent drawing, in which a smooth path between two vertices (if it exists) must be unique.
 We show that it is NP-complete to test whether such drawings exist, in contrast to unrestricted confluence for which the complexity remains open.
 Additionally, we show that finding outerplanar drawings (in which the points are on the boundary of a disk and the curves are interior to it) with a fixed cyclic vertex ordering can be performed in polynomial time.
+We use circle packings to find nice versions of these drawings in which all tracks are represented by piecewise-circular curves.

 We show that every outerplanar weak pseudoline arrangement (a collection of curves topologically equivalent to lines, each crossing at most once but possibly zero times, with all crossings belonging to an infinite face) can be straightened to a hyperbolic line arrangement.
 As a consequence such an arrangement can also be drawn in the Euclidean plane with each pseudoline represented as a convex piecewise-linear curve with at most two bends.
 In contrast, for arbitrary pseudoline arrangements, a linear number of bends is sufficient and sometimes necessary.